How SNOW (Snowflake) Makes Money in 2025: A Deep-Dive With Income Statement

 Revenue Breakdown

-- Growth is powered by expanding enterprise adoption, increased data workloads, and strong customer retention.
+- Growth is powered by expanding enterprise adoption, increased consumption from existing customers, and international expansion.

 Gross Profit and Margins